 "Are you telling me that most of this entire cavern is man-made?
 And that you managed to get it this big in less than two days!?"
 Heero demanded as whirled around to stare at Harry in shock.
 "How the hell is that even possible?
 Where did the rest of the rocks and dirt that you blasted out go?"

 "Magic made it possible.
 I can't explain how it works but I can show you if you'd like.
 You'd have to let me cast a couple of spells on you first; otherwise you could be hurt."

 Heero felt distinctly nervous at the mention of allowing Harry to cast magic on him but after a minute he felt it would be worth it if he was to learn a bit more of what Harry was capable of doing with his magic.
 Glancing down at the kid, he caught a brief look of nervousness and uncertainty before Harry hid it behind a blank mask.
 Sighing, Heero finally stated, "You may cast what spells you need to so I can watch you work for a short while."

 Harry nodded and led Heero to the south wall where he built a small bunker out of loose rocks and dirt with a few waves of his wand and Heero was hard pressed not to gape and gawk at the display.
-Harry then cast a series of spells over the entire structure before asking Heero to climb inside so he could put up the final shield (which was actually cast on the pilot) and cast the Bubblehead Charm on him.
+Harry then cast a series of spells over the entire structure before asking Heero to climb inside so he could put up the final shield (which was actually cast on the pilot) and cast what he called a Bubblehead Spell on both of them.
 That was how Heero found himself sitting inside the bunker and looking out through a shimmering blue bubble as Harry walked to the center of the cave and pointed his wand at the northern wall.